miroslav-matejovsky/miroslav-matejovsky.github.io/src/content/docs/index.md

 It helps me navigate complexity with clarity and resilience.
 I choose which problems to tackle and which to release, aiming for tranquility and effectiveness.

+---

 ## What I Do

-I specialize in solving complex problems.
+I specialize in solving complex problems—technical, organizational, and strategic.

-- Challenges can be technical, organizational, or strategic.
-- While I enjoy technical problem-solving most, I understand that root causes are often non-technical.
+### Core Principles

+- Technical challenges are my strength, but real issues often extend beyond technology.
-- My approach emphasizes context and uncovering the real issues behind the symptoms.
+- I prioritize understanding context and uncovering root causes rather than addressing surface symptoms.
-- Asking the right questions is often more valuable than having immediate answers—it drives deeper understanding.
+- Asking the right questions is more valuable than quick answers—it leads to clarity and actionable insight.

+### Approach

-I design and deliver solutions that create measurable business value.
+I design solutions that deliver measurable business impact.
-Technology and tools are secondary to outcomes and impact.

-The most difficult—and most critical—steps are identifying the real problems, understanding the environment,
-and selecting the right strategies and technologies.
+Technology is a tool; outcomes define success.

+The most critical steps include:

+- Identifying the real problem
+- Understanding the environment
+- Selecting strategies and technologies that fit

-This requires close collaboration with stakeholders and teams, and the ability to ask questions that lead to actionable insights.
+This requires close collaboration with stakeholders and disciplined questioning to transform uncertainty into direction.

-Pragmatic solutions consistently outperform overly complex or purely theoretical ones.

-I have served as developer, technical lead, architect, and consultant.
-My experience spans .NET, JVM, Go, cloud and on-premises architectures, relational and NoSQL databases, and more.

-Explore the site and connect if you want to discuss technology strategy, architecture, or problem-solving at scale.
+### Leadership

+Leadership is more than decision-making—it’s about communication and influence.
+I apply the distinction between **illocutionary acts** (what is said and intended) and **perlocutionary acts** (the effect those words have).

+Effective leadership means aligning intent with impact: ensuring that what we say produces the desired outcome without ambiguity or unintended consequences.
+This principle shapes how I lead teams and engage stakeholders—clarity of intent, precision of language, and awareness of ripple effects.
+It also influences architecture decisions: communication drives alignment, and alignment drives successful delivery.

+### Experience Highlights

+- **Application Platforms:** .NET, JVM, Go — delivering scalable, maintainable, and high-performance solutions
+- **Architectures:** Cloud-native systems, distributed architectures, microservices, and modernization of legacy applications
+- **Specialized Solutions:**
+  - Windows Services and WPF for enterprise-grade desktop applications
+  - Critical software for control centers requiring high reliability and fault tolerance
+  - Resilient communication in degraded or constrained networks
+- **Industry Domains:** Finance, health insurance, maritime systems — solutions designed for compliance, security, and operational continuity
+- **Operational Excellence:** Collaboration with SRE and ITOps teams to ensure reliability, observability, and performance at scale